alicanyild/Econ-1010-Interactive-Graph/README.md

-A dynamic, interactive learning tool designed to help Introduction to Microeconomics students understand some microeconomic concepts visually.
-Users can manipulate linear supply and demand equations to simulate several scenarios.
+A dynamic, interactive learning tool designed to help undergraduate students of Introduction to Microeconomics understand some microeconomic concepts visually.
+Students can manipulate linear supply and demand equations to simulate several scenarios and compare it to the free-market equilibrium.